ropensci/datapack/README.md

 The *datapackage* R package has not been released to CRAN yet, nor have its dependencies, so you need to install the dependencies manually before installing the package itself.
 The main dependency is the `redland` R package which must be installed on your OS prior to installing the R code.
-The R package *drat* can be used to install the *dataone* R package from the NCEAS repository.
+The R package *drat* can be used to install the *datapackage* R package from the NCEAS repository.

 Before the `redland` R package can be installed, the Redland C libraries must be installed.